TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ AI ethics and philosophy of technology • LLMs’ understanding, intentionality, theory of mind, speech acts • cognitive offloading, deskilling, education • manipulation, biometrics, surveillance • VR/simulated realities • tech, identity, relationships, healthcare bioethics
+➤ AI ethics and philosophy • large language models: understanding, intentionality, speech acts, theory of mind • cognitive offloading, deskilling, education impacts • virtual/ simulated realities • manipulation, biometrics, surveillance • relationships, intimacy, wellbeing with tech

 Episodes: